wang-eric-c/ice40-uart/README.md

 # UART Echo: Lattice iCE40 HX1K (Nandland Go Board)

 UART transmitter and receiver written from scratch in Verilog.
 Any character sent from a PC serial monitor is received by the FPGA and echoed back.
-No IP cores used — everything is hand written including the baud timing logic.

 ## Hardware